-All students, faculty and staff are issued identification cards at the College.
+All students, faculty and staff are issued identification cards at Blessing Rieman College of Nursing.
 The cards are used for identification purposes and to make purchase(s) from hospital dining services.
 If the card becomes lost or stolen it should be reported to Student Services